linehanMatt/tmp-content/knowledge-base/4.how-to-guides/data-studio/data-studio-query-cadence.md

 The `REFRESH_SCHEDULE` accepts cron expressions for fine-grained control, as well as preset interval strings like `@hourly`, `@daily`, `@weekly`, `@monthly`, and `@once`.
 These settings ensure that your materialized views remain an accurate reflection of the underlying datasets.

-## Example of a Materialized View with Refresh Schedule:
+## Example of a Materialized View with Refresh Schedule

 To provide a practical example, let's create a materialized view of sales data that refreshes at the start of each week: